Lodin/react-vtree/README.md

   'root-1': {
     open: false,
     subtreeCallback(node, ownerNode) {
-      // Since subtreeWalker affects the ownerNode as well, we can check if the
+      // Since subtreeCallback affects the ownerNode as well, we can check if the
       // nodes are the same, and run the action only if they aren't if (node !== ownerNode) {
         // All nodes of the tree will be closed